ember-template-lint/ember-template-lint/docs/rule/modifier-name-case.md

 # modifier-name-case

+:dress: The `extends: 'stylistic'` property in a configuration file enables this rule.

 It is currently possible to invoke a modifier with multiple words in its name using camelCase: `{{didInsert}}` or using dasherized-case: `{{did-insert}}`.
 This means that you can potentially have a lot of inconsistency throughout your